open-mmlab/mmcv/mmcv/ops/csrc/README.md

 - `onnxruntime`: **ONNX Runtime** support for custom ops.
   - `cpu`: CPU implementation of supported ops.
 - `parrots`: **Parrots** is a deep learning frame for model training and inference.
 Parrots custom ops are placed in this directory.
-- `pytorch`: **PyTorch** custom ops is supported by binding C++ to Python with **pybind11**.
+- `pytorch`: **PyTorch** custom ops are supported by binding C++ to Python with **pybind11**.
 The ops implementation and binding codes are placed in this directory.
-  - `cuda`: This directory contain cuda kernel launchers, which feeding memory pointers of tensor to the cuda kernel in `common/cuda`.
+  - `cuda`: This directory contains cuda kernel launchers, which feed memory pointers of tensor to the cuda kernel in `common/cuda`.
 The launchers provide c++ interface of cuda implementation of corresponding custom ops.
 - `tensorrt`: **TensorRT** support for custom ops.
-  - `plugins`: This directory contain the implementation of the supported custom ops.
+  - `plugins`: This directory contains the implementation of the supported custom ops.
 Some ops might also use shared cuda kernel in `common/cuda`.

 ## How to add new PyTorch ops?